Important Note: Unless

 frequency display and the large screw behing the display itself.

 all the knobs.
-The 3 VOX controls simply pull off.
+The 3 VOX controls pull off.

-bandswitch requires a small slotted screwdriver and the remaining
+bandswitch requires a small slotted screwdriver.
+The remaining

 knobs require a very small (.05)